Fellowship

 Artist Responsibilities

-The artists will meet with the student collaborator when on campus, and communicate with them when off campus, to further develop their proposal, make plans, coordinate schedules, research and experiment, prototype technologies, and create the artwork.
+The artist will meet with their collaborator when on campus, and communicate with them when off campus, to further develop their proposal, make plans, coordinate schedules, research and experiment, prototype technologies, and create the artwork.
 Backslash staff will help coordinate these activities, including a kickoff meeting to share best practices for art+tech collaborations.

 Show the work